arslanazharr/cars-hub/README.md

 - React Context API

+## Lazy Loading

+Major components in the application have been lazy-loaded to improve performance and reduce initial load times.
+This approach ensures that only the components currently needed are loaded, making the application more responsive and efficient.

 ## Description

 Cars Hub is a car buying and selling platform that allows users to buy and sell cars from the comfort of their home.
 It offers a seamless and user-friendly interface to make the process of buying and selling cars easy and convenient.